 Policyholders need to be wary of anyone that is making promises that sound too good to be true.
 Here are a couple of scams that you should be aware of.

 Public adjusters must have a license.
 It is against the law for anyone to help or represent a policyholder with a claim that is not a public adjuster or a licensed attorney.
 Fake public adjusters often call themselves “consultants” when they are not licensed.
-These people are actually crooks that are doing criminal activity.
-Turn in anyone that is trying to do the work of a public adjuster and are calling themselves one if they are not licensed.
+Report anyone that is trying to do the work of a public adjuster and are calling themselves one if they are not licensed.

 Public adjusters working for Aftermath Adjusting & Consulting are licensed in several states, including Florida.
-To check if someone has a valid license in Florida, you can check the following link: https://licenseesearch.fldfs.com/
+To verify if someone has a valid license in Florida, you can check the following link: https://licenseesearch.fldfs.com/

-Some fake public adjusters will charge you way more than usual.
+Some fake public adjusters will charge you way more than allowed.
 Most reputable public adjusters charge 20% for claims.
 However, if the governor declares a state of emergency, for example in the event of a Tropical Storm or Hurricane, the maximum allowed to be charged is 10% for services.
 The ones that charge more tell you not to worry.
 They will say that they know contractors who will do the work for far less than the other public adjuster’s estimate.
 This is insurance fraud.
 It is also a conflict of interest.